-If you have been abused or neglected at St. Paul's Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at St. Paul’s Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is St. Paul’s Home?

 A medium-sized nursing care for the elderly built in 1926, St. Paul’s Home provides a continuum of care for seniors in the community of Belleville.
 Among their medical programs are memory care, rehabilitation, and assisted living.
 St. Paul’s Home also conducts daily activities and special monthly programs.
 The nursing facility is located at 1021 West E Street, Belleville, IL and may be reached through telephone number 618-233-2095.
 The Illinois Nursing Home Care Act and Department of Public Health govern St. Paul’s Home.

 St. Paul’s Home’s Address, Phone Number, and Contact Information

 St. Paul’s Home

 1021 West E Street